Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Introduction

 To further motivate this adaptive optimization framework, note that in a wide range of machine learning optimization problems, the objective function can only be computed with oracle access to the function.
-In certain settings, the computation of the oracle is a time-consuming optimization problem that is treated as a black box (e.g., parameter tuning).
-In these settings, it is desirable to optimize a function with minimal number of rounds of interactions with the oracle.
-For an example of submodular optimization in this setting, consider the feature selection problem~\cite{DK08,KEDNG17}, a critical problem for improving the model accuracy of machine learning models.
-The accuracy of a machine learning model does not necessarily have a closed-form formula and in some settings may be computed only by re-evaluating the model with several multi-parameter tuning.
-It is known that for certain machine learning models, the accuracy of the model satisfies submodularity~\cite{DK08,KEDNG17}.
-In these cases, we have black-box access to the model accuracy function, which is time-consuming to compute.
-However, computing the model accuracy for many feature settings can be done in parallel.
-The adaptive optimization framework~\cite{BS18} is a realistic model for these kinds of distributed problems, and the insights from lower bounds and algorithmic techniques developed in this framework have a deep impact on distributed computing for machine learning applications in practice.
-For more motivation on the importance of round complexity of adaptive optimization framework, we refer the reader to~\cite{BS18}.
+In settings where the oracle computation is a time-consuming optimization problem that is treated as a black box (e.g., parameter tuning), it is desirable to optimize a function with minimal number of rounds of interaction with the oracle.
+For example, consider the feature selection problem~\cite{DK08,KEDNG17}, which is a critical step for improving the accuracy of machine learning models.
+The accuracy of a model trained with a subset of features does not necessarily have a closed-form formula, and in many settings must be evaluated by re-training the model from scratch.
+The training accuracy of certain models (e.g., generalized linear models) is known to be weakly submodular~\cite{DK08,KEDNG17}.
+In this case, we only have black-box access to the model accuracy function, and it can be time-consuming to compute.
+However, the model accuracy of many different feature subsets can be computed independently in parallel.
+The adaptive optimization framework~\cite{BS18} is a realistic model for this type of distributed problem, and the insights from lower bounds and algorithms developed in this framework have a deep impact on distributed computing for machine learning applications in practice.
+For further motivation on the importance of round complexity in the adaptive optimization framework, we refer the reader to~\cite{BS18}.